Get 15% off when you buy any combination of 5 full cakes or tuos. Use code "5cakes" at checkout.

 Oily and thirst-quenching, smooth with good mouth-feel.

-Extra note: As a professional Martial Artist on the mat almost every single day, this is one of the best teas I've ever had for recovery/anti-inflammation.
-I just feel good drinking this tea.
+Extra note: I just feel good drinking this tea.
 With its smooth drink-ability, oily texture and pleasant taste, this has become one of my favorite teas.